mchmarny/knative-route-demo/README.md

 `kubectl apply -f deployments/stage3.yaml`

-Refersh (a few times) the original route http://route-demo.default.thingz.io to show part of traffic going to v2
+Refresh (a few times) the original route http://route-demo.default.thingz.io to show part of traffic going to v2

 > Note, demo uses 50/50 split to assure you don't have to refresh too much, normally you would start with 1-2% maybe